olavloite/spanner-jdbc/README.md

 # spanner-jdbc
 JDBC Driver for Google Cloud Spanner

 An open source JDBC Driver for Google Cloud Spanner, the horizontally scalable, globally consistent, relational database service from Google.
-The JDBC Driver that is supplied by Google is seriously limited, as it does not allow any inserts, updates or deletes, nor does it allow DDL-statements.
-This driver does allow these operations, although also limited because of the underlying limitations of Google Cloud Spanner.
+The JDBC Driver that is supplied by Google is quite limited, as it does not allow any inserts, updates or deletes, nor does it allow DDL-statements.

+This driver supports a number of unsupported features of the official JDBC driver:
+* DML-statements (INSERT, UPDATE, DELETE)
+* DDL-statements (CREATE TABLE, ALTER TABLE, CREATE INDEX, DROP TABLE, ...)
+* Transactions

+The driver ofcourse also supports normal SELECT-statements, including parameters.

+This driver does allow DML operations, although also limited because of the underlying limitations of Google Cloud Spanner.
 All data manipulation operations are limited to operations that operate on one record.
 This means that:
 * Inserts can only insert one row at a time
 * Updates and deletes must include a where-clause specifying the primary key (and nothing else).